pedramnazari/simple-tile-based-game/README.md

 - `items` and `enemies` matrices default to empty cells when omitted but must match the `tiles` dimensions when provided.
 - `heroStart` uses zero-based coordinates and must reference a walkable tile.

-At runtime the repository automatically combines programmatic maps and all discovered JSON files.
-When the `simpletbg.maps.dir` property contains multiple paths they should be separated using the platform-specific path separator (e.g. `:` on Linux/macOS or `;` on Windows).
+At runtime the repository automatically combines programmatic maps and all JSON resources discovered on the classpath.

 ## Tileset: Floor pixel art 2D
 The following tilesets were used in this project, all licensed under the Creative Commons Attribution 4.0 International License: